uhyo/eslint-plugin-import-access/docs/rule-jsdoc.md

   "packageDirectory": ["**", "!**/_internal"]
 }

-// ----- src/foo.ts
+// ----- src/feature1/foo.ts
 import { internalHelper } from "./_internal/helpers"; // ✓ Allowed

-// ----- src/_internal/helpers.ts
+// ----- src/feature1/_internal/helpers.ts
 /**
  * @package
  */
 export const internalHelper = () => { /* ... */ };

-// ----- src/sub/bar.ts
+// ----- src/main.ts
-// This is still INCORRECT because src/sub is a different package from src import { internalHelper } from "../_internal/helpers";
+// This is still INCORRECT because you are trying to import from inside the feature1 package import { internalHelper } from "./feature1/_internal/helpers";
 ```

 In this example:

-- `["**", "!**/_internal"]` means all directories are package boundaries EXCEPT those named `_internal`
+- `["**", "!**/_internal"]` means all directories are package boundaries expect those named `_internal`
 - Files in `_internal/` are treated as belonging to the parent directory's package
-- `src/foo.ts` can import from `src/_internal/helpers.ts` because they're in the same package
+- `src/feature1/foo.ts` can import from `src/feature1/_internal/helpers.ts` because they're in the same package
-- `src/sub/bar.ts` cannot import from `src/_internal/helpers.ts` because `src/sub/` is a different package
+- `src/main.ts` cannot import from `src/feature1/_internal/helpers.ts` because `src/feature1` is a different package

 **Example 2: Package boundaries at specific directory level**